FOR National Council

 Kaeley Pruitt-Hamm has been a part of the Fellowship of Reconciliation community since she was a toddler, as she grew up traveling from her conservative Kettle Falls, Washington, hometown to Seabeck regional conferences.
 She later participated in the Western Washington Fellowship of Reconciliation’s (WWFOR’s) Peace Activist Trainee (PAT) program in 2005 as a high school student.
 The PAT program inspired Kaeley to use media as a tool for social justice during her studies and research at Willamette University.
 As an undergraduate, she made a film in Rwanda and studied peace and conflict resolution with American University in the Balkans.

 Dr. Tashi Rabten is a Tibetan in exile from his native land and a citizen of the United States.
-In the early Nineties, when fleeing Tibet, he worked with the Tibetan exile government in Dharamsala, India.
+In the early 1990s, when fleeing Tibet, he worked with the Tibetan exile government in Dharamsala, India.

 Dr. Rabten did his medical training in Tibet and received his degree of medicine there.
 Since 2005, he has served as executive director of Tibetan Home of Hope, a nonprofit organization based in the United States that works to support orphaned children in his homeland.
 He lives in New York.

-Bill Scheurer (Treasurer)
+Bill Scheurer (Chair)

 Bill Scheurer is executive director of On Earth Peace, a Living Peace Church ministry.
 He holds degrees in religious studies and law, and has worked as a lay minister, lawyer, and technology entrepreneur.
 Bill and his wife Randi were involved with the peace movement as college students during the Vietnam war, and have been full-time peacebuilders since 2001.
 They are co-coordinators of the Peace Garden Project — a place for peace in every community.